Mathew Waller

 Mathew Waller (baptized September 18, 1617 – May 26, 1680) was an early settler of New London, Connecticut Colony.
 He was among the six hired in 1650 by John Winthrop Jr.–the founder of New London (then Pequot Plantation)–to build the town's first gristmill.
-Before settling in New London, Waller lived in Salem (Massachusetts Bay Colony) and Providence Plantations.
+Before settling in New London, Waller lived in Salem, Massachusetts Bay Colony, and Providence in what would become the Colony of Rhode Island and Providence Plantations.

 Family

 Mathew Waller's parents were Thomas and Sarah (Wolterton) Waller, both of England.
 He was baptized in 1617 at the Church of St. Andrew, Holborn in London, England.
 Waller immigrated to New England before 1637.
 His mother and at least two of his siblings, William and Bridget, also immigrated.
 William was one of the original settlers of Saybrook (now Lyme), Connecticut.

 Mathew Waller and Sarah, whose maiden name is unknown, were married in New England.
 They had two daughters, Sarah and Rebecka.
 His daughter Sarah never married and Rebecka was married twice but had no children.